 - Average minimum travel time to reach the nearest key services – No NI Data Available

 - Fairly/very satisfied with their accommodation ‡

 - Data for the first two measures in this domain (crimes against the person and feeling fairly/very safe walking alone after dark) are both sourced from the Department of Justice in Northern Ireland.
 Comparative data for these measures for England and Wales are sourced from ONS.
 As data are sourced from separate surveys, these data are not directly comparable.

-- In 2015/16 in Northern Ireland, 68% of people stated that they had accessed the natural environment at least once a week in the last 12 months.
+- In 2017/18 in Northern Ireland, 72% of people stated that they have accessed the natural environment at least once a week in the last 12 months.
 These data are sourced from the NISRA Continuous Household Survey.
 In England in 2015/16 the figure was 58%, sourced from Natural England, however these figures are not directly comparable as they are sourced from different surveys.

 - Data on the proportion of adults who felt they belonged to their neighbourhood are sourced from the Understanding Society Longitudinal Study.
 In 2014/15, 78.7% of respondents in Northern Ireland indicated that they agreed/agreed strongly that they felt they belonged to their neighbourhood.
 This is higher than in the UK overall (68.8%).

-- In 2014 the average minimum travel time to reach the nearest key services by public transport / walking in England was 17.5 minutes.
+- In 2015 the average minimum travel time to reach the nearest key services by public transport / walking in England was 17.5 minutes.
 These data are sourced from the Department for Transport.
 There is no equivalent Northern Ireland source for this measure.

-- In Northern Ireland in 2011, 92% of respondents to the Northern Ireland House Condition Survey were satisfied with their accommodation.
+- In Northern Ireland in 2016, 91% of respondents to the Northern Ireland House Condition Survey were satisfied with their accommodation.
 In England the proportion was 90.3% in 2015/16.
 As data are sourced from separate surveys, these data are not directly comparable.